 Classic Nordic (and skate) Ski bindings

-There are 4 types of bindings that can be used for classic nordic and skate skiing.
+There are 5 types of bindings that can be used for classic nordic and skate skiing.
 The differences in performance between the each style of binding are relatively minute, so don’t get too hung up on them.

-The physical differences between the 4 binding types are the number of connection points between the boot and binding, the ridges on the binding that match the grooves in the soles of compatible boots, and the way the binding itself attaches to the ski.
+The physical differences between the 4 binding types are the number of connection points between the boot and binding, the ridges on the binding that fit into the grooves in the soles of compatible boots, and the way the binding itself attaches to the ski.

 New Nordic Norm (NNN) and Nordic Integrated System (NIS) Bindings

-NNN bindings have two raised ridges along their length that fit into the corresponding grooves of compatible boots, and a small rubber bumper at the top that allows for a little forward flex for easy striding.
+NNN bindings have two ridges along their length that fit into matching grooves in the soles of compatible boots.
 A metal rod at the toe of an NNN boot clips into the binding and acts as a hinge.
-An NIS binding is an NNN binding that can mount without screws to an NIS plate that comes attached to some skis.
+An NIS binding is an NNN binding that can mount without screws to an NIS plate (Nordic Integrated System) that comes attached to some skis.
 If you have multiple skis with NIS plates, purchasing an NIS binding will allow you to switch between them and move them into the correct position easily.
 NNN boots are not compatible with any SNS bindings.